-centroid: The mathematical center of a geometric figure.
+centroid: A coordinate that is the center of area for a region.

 chain action: An action that triggers another action when you modify a parameter.

 chain dimensioning: A method of dimensioning in which dimensions appear in a line from one feature to the next.